 I often remember the long walk home from school with my sister, usually telling her through tearful eyes about my troubles.
 But my mom was always there when I got home, and she would make me feel better.
 She began teaching me karate to defend myself.
 I remember practice in front of her in the living room, watching and working for her validation.
 She was a black belt, which was so cool.
 You didn’t mess with my mom, and I felt safe with her.

 The hunger games

 Money was very scarce.
 At one point we lived in a tent.
-I remember my dad coming home one day with a quarter of a box of Bisquick.
+I remember my mom coming home one day with a quarter of a box of Bisquick.
 We sat around the fire to make pancakes!
 But the smell overcame us, and we just ate the batter with our hands.
 It tasted so good.

-We didn’t have running water, or electricity, or heat, and almost no food.
+We didn’t have running water, electricity, or heat, and almost no food.
 I would catch fresh crawdads at the lake to boil them.
 We ate a lot of millet (seed).
-I learned to shoot a squirrel out of a tree with a little wooden bow and arrow I had gotten one Christmas (Katniss Everdeen would have been pleased).
+I learned to shoot a squirrel out of a tree with a little wooden bow and arrow I had received one Christmas (Katniss Everdeen would have been pleased).
 And I had one good meal every day because I got free lunch at school.

 Most importantly, I had my mom.
 That was what I really cared about.
 She remained my constant.